jeffchao98/simple-github-search-api/README.md

 ## Usage

+#### Constructor

+> GitRepoSearcher(Context context)

-- When your application start, you should initialize the library using the constructor `GitRepoSearcher(Context context)` as the followng sameple:
+- When your application start, you should initialize the library using the constructor as the followng sameple:

 ```Java
         GitRepoSearcher searcher =  new GitRepoSearcher(this);
 ```

+#### Callback setup method

+> void setFetchCallback(RequestFetchListener callback)

-- In order to listen the search result and access the detail data, you need to setup the callback with the method `void setFetchCallback(RequestFetchListener callback)` , sample as the following:
+- In order to listen the search result and access the detail data in the logic, you need to setup the callback, sample as the following:
   - The boolean value `success` indicate if the search via github api is success or not
   - The `RepoItem` list indicate the fetched items